basecamp/kamal-site/docs/upgrading/configuration-changes.md

 ### Arch

-You must specify the architecture(s) you are building for
+You must specify the architecture(s) you are building for:

 ```yaml
 # single arch